sirkubax/couchbase-server-ansible/macosx/README.md

 ## Notes

 0. The project is confirmed to function with the following software versions:
- * Ansible version 1.4.3
+ * Ansible version 1.5
- * VirtualBox version 4.3.6
+ * VirtualBox version 4.3.8
+ * Vagrant version 1.5.0
- * Vagrant version 1.4.3
+ * Vagrant Hosts version 2.1.2
 1. The project uses CentOS 6.4 and Ubuntu 12.04 as these are the supported platforms which are listed on the Couchbase Server package downloads page (CentOS 6 and Ubuntu 12.04 to be specific)